Skip to content

 Currency and Payment

-The currency used in Saudi Arabia is the Saudi Riyal.
+The currency used in Saudi is the Saudi Riyal.
 Credit cards are accepted almost everywhere in major cities, from restaurants and hotels to supermarkets and malls.
 Digital payment methods like Apple Pay are increasingly common as well, but it’s a good idea to carry some cash for smaller shops.
 ATMs are also widely available.

 How Safe Is Saudi Arabia

-How Safe Is Saudi Arabia?
+How Safe Is Saudi?

-Saudi Arabia is a very safe destination with low crime rates.
+Saudi is a very safe destination with low crime rates.
 Women travelers, whether solo or with friends, often report feeling secure while moving around cities and attractions.
 Families will find the country to be welcoming, with many attractions designed to be enjoyed by children as well as adults.
-You can explore Saudi Arabia knowing that public spaces are secure and family-oriented, making it a comfortable choice for travelers of all backgrounds.
+You can explore Saudi knowing that public spaces are secure and family-oriented, making it a comfortable choice for travelers of all backgrounds.

 Saudi Arabia